 And with the AgencyAnalytics Rank Tracker tool, there's no need to spend hours monitoring keyword rankings (especially for multiple clients).
 See for yourself with a free 14-day trial!

-3. Finally, if you prefer to track mobile traffic in Google Analytics, go to Audience > Mobile > Overview.
-Scroll down to see mobile, desktop, and tablet traffic.
+3. Finally, if you prefer to track mobile traffic in Google Analytics, go to Reports > User > Tech > Tech details.
+Scroll down to see mobile, desktop, tablet, and smart TV traffic.

 As a quick recall, here are a few important engagement metrics to keep on your radar: